How to get a Resale Certificate in Maine

 When a business purchases inventory to resell, they can do so without paying sales tax.
 In order to do so, the retailer will need to provide a Maine Resale Certificate to their vendor.

 Learn more about what a Resale Certificate is, how to get one, and more.

 What is a Resale Certificate?

-When retailers purchase products to resell, they often don’t pay sales tax on the purchase.
+When retailers purchase products to resell, they often don’t pay sales tax to the supplier on the purchase.
 The sales tax will still be paid, but instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.
 The collected sales tax is then sent by the retailer to Maine Revenue Services.

 For example, when a pet store purchases dog toys from their supplier to sell in the store, the pet store owner won’t typically have to pay sales tax to their supplier.
 When a customer (or end-user) purchases the dog toy, the retailer will charge sales tax to the customer based on the full price of the toy.
 The retailer will collect the sales tax from all their transactions and periodically (typically at the end of the month) send the sales tax to the state.